johanvandegriff/multibot/README.md

 For `SESSION_SECRET`, this just needs to be random, nothing specific, so type a long string of numbers and letters on your keyboard.

 Again, `BASE_URL` will depend on your domain name, for example `https://your-domain-name.com` and make sure there is NO slash at the end.

+For `BUCKET_ACCESS_KEY`, put the access key you got from digitalocean.

+For `BUCKET_SECRET_KEY`, put the secret key you got from digitalocean.

+For `BUCKET_ENDPOINT`, put `https://nyc3.digitaloceanspaces.com` if you used digitalocean with the default region, otherwise adjust it to your region/provider.

+For `BUCKET_NAME`, put the name you used when you created the bucket (not the bucket access key).

+For `BUCKET_FOLDER`, put `prod`, but this can really be whatever, it's just the folder inside the bucket you want the app to put all its data in.

 Make sure to save with Ctrl-S and exit nano with Ctrl-X.